ANTsX/ANTs/README.md

 segmentation toolkit.
 ANTsR is an emerging tool supporting standardized multimodality image analysis.
 ANTs depends on the Insight ToolKit [(ITK)](http://www.itk.org), a widely used medical image processing library to which ANTs developers contribute.
+A summary of some ANTs findings and tutorial material (most of which is on this page) is [here](http://rpubs.com/stnava/ANTsTut).

 Authors
 -------